-In Kootenai Health's occupational rehabilitation program in Coeur d'Alene, occupational therapists use purposeful activity or interventions designed to promote health, prevent injury or disability, and which develop, improve, sustain or restore the highest possible level of independence of any individual who has had an injury.
+Kootenai Health’s occupational therapists use purposeful activity or interventions designed to promote health, prevent injury or disability, and which develop, improve, sustain or restore the highest possible level of independence of any individual who has had an injury.

-Occupational therapy may be needed following illness, cognitive impairment, psychosocial dysfunction, mental illness, developmental or learning disability, physical disability or other disorder or condition.
+Occupational therapy may be needed following illnesses: cognitive impairment, psychosocial dysfunction, mental illness, developmental or learning disability, physical disability or other disorder or condition.

-Kootenai Health's occupational therapists are located on the Kootenai Health campus in Coeur d'Alene, ID.
+Kootenai Health’s occupational therapists are located on the Kootenai Health campus in Coeur d’Alene, Idaho.
 Kootenai Health serves north Idaho, eastern Washington, western Montana and the Inland Northwest.